particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 For the full reference docs on `Particle.publishVitals()`, [click here](/reference/device-os/firmware/#particle-publishvitals-).

-TODO: Fill this in with real numbers!!

-**Note**: Particle caps the number of stored vitals samples for each device at XXXX per month.
-This is the equivalent of publishing vitals in application firmware once per second.
-This cap is enforced for performance reasons.

 **Note**: You should take care when determining how often devices should send their vitals to the Device Cloud.
 There's a trade off to be made:
 The more frequent you send the vitals, the higher fidelity of data